- Education and Science»

-- Study to Learn, not Just Pass a Test.
-When you study on your own you can work at your own pace and make learning the goal, not just passing a test.
+- Study to learn, not just to pass a test: When you study on your own you can work at your own pace and make learning the goal, not just passing a test.
 In a class, you are generally relying on hearing just the teacher speak the words correctly, and you only hear the teacher in class.

-- More Time to Listen to Native Speaker.
-When you use audio study methods, you spend most of your time listening to native speakers talking, so you have much more of an immersion experience.
+- Take time to listen to native speakers: When you use audio study methods, you spend most of your time listening to native speakers talking, so you have much more of an immersion experience.
 Many tapes use several different speakers also, so you can hear different accents.
-However, studying on your own does takes effort and can get boring.
+However, studying on your own does take effort and can get boring.

-- Variety Helps in Motivation.
-I've found that it really helps to use a variety materials to keep myself motivated.
+- Variety of methods helps keep you motivated: I've found that it really helps to use a variety materials to keep myself motivated.
 Whether have a specific goal in mind for learning Mandarin, like a business trip or a vacation, or whether you want to make Chinese fluency your long-term goal, all of the products reviewed here will be helpful for you.